-If evidence is required of the alarming rise in the incidence of plagiarism, we just have to turn some recent reports in the media.
-A recent article in The Times (January 2, 2016) reported, in an investigation based on more than 100 freedom of information requests, that almost 50,000 students at British Universities were caught cheating over the previous three years.
+If evidence is required of the alarming rise in the incidence of plagiarism, we just have to turn to some recent reports in the media.
+A 2016 article in The Times (2 January 2016) reported, in an investigation based on more than 100 freedom of information requests, that almost 50,000 students at British Universities were caught cheating over the previous three years.
 The article also reported a number of other important findings:

-- Non-EU overseas students made a disproportionate number of the students caught cheating (Of the 70 universities that provided data from overseas students, those students were involved in 35% of all cheating cases but made up just 12% of the student body) - The problem is not limited to undergraduate studies.
-Almost 20 PhD students (or equivalent) were disciplined for academic misconduct over the previous three-year period. - 5 cases of impersonation were recorded at one university alone. - Only about 1% of those found guilty of misconduct were dismissed because of cheating. - "Freelance academics" charge anything from £10 to £20,000 for coursework answers, dissertations and even an '80,000-word PhD'
+- Non-EU overseas students made a disproportionate number of the students caught cheating (Of the 70 universities that provided data from overseas students, those students were involved in 35% of all cheating cases but made up just 12% of the student body). - The problem is not limited to undergraduate studies.
+Almost 20 PhD students (or equivalent) were disciplined for academic misconduct over the previous three-year period. - = 5 cases of impersonation were recorded at one university alone. - Only about 1% of those found guilty of misconduct were dismissed because of cheating. - "Freelance academics" charge anything from £10 to £20,000 for coursework answers, dissertations and even an '80,000-word PhD'.

-This media article led to a very quick response by the Quality Assurance Agency for Higher Education (QAA), the independent body that checks on standards and quality in UK higher education with several policy documents produced in quick succession.
-First, in February 2016 the QAA Viewpoint alerted universities to the issues of 'paper mills' (QAA (2016a)), a few months later, in August a full report on custom essay writing services was published on the issue (QAA (2016b)) and in October 2017 produce a comprehensive guidance document for HE providers (QAA (2017)).
+This media article led to a very quick response by the Quality Assurance Agency for Higher Education (QAA), the independent body that checks on standards and quality in UK higher education, with several policy documents produced in quick succession.
+First, in February 2016 the QAA Viewpoint alerted universities to the issue of 'paper mills' (QAA, 2016a).
+Then, in August, a full report on custom essay writing services was published on the issue (QAA, 2016b).
+Finally, in October 2017 the QAA produced a comprehensive guidance document for HE providers (QAA, 2017) which has since been updated (QAA, 2023b).